 River for All Corridor Plan

 An amendment to the 2017 Parks and Recreation Strategic Master Plan was approved by City Commission on January 21, 2020.
-The amendment included the Grand River Corridor Implementation Plan and River Trail Design Guidelines, also known as River for All, individual park master plans and clerical edits.
+The amendment included the Grand River Corridor Implementation Plan and River Trail Design Guidelines, also known as River for All.

 The River For All river corridor plan is the result of robust community engagement and features three primary components.
 They are: